 Image

-Sandy Hastings, a current leadership advisor, explains it best:
+Sandy Hastings, a recent leadership advisor, explains it best:

 “Our job is to use all our experience as principals, and what we learn from within the Ministry, to help make things work in the busy, rapidly evolving school environment."